HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Behavioral Patterns.md

 ### Solution

 To avoid code duplication, you break down your code into individual steps.
 By doing this you can create a superclass that contains the implementation for all common steps.
-This superclass will also contain the common implementation for the **template method**, the method that combines all steps into the original object behavior.  differences between steps will be resolved under different specializations of this  superclass.
+This superclass will also contain the common implementation for the **template method**, the method that combines all steps into the original object behavior.
+Differences between steps will be resolved under different specializations of this  superclass.

 ![template method](https://raw.githubusercontent.com/HowDoIGitHelp/CMSC23MDNotes/master/Markdown%20Lecture%20Notes%20and%20Lab%20Exercises/uml/template.png)